-Security & setup warnings i

-It's important for the security and performance of your instance that everything is configured correctly.
+Security & setup warnings i It's important for the security and performance of your instance that everything is configured correctly.
 To help you with that we are doing some automatic checks.
 Please see the linked documentation for more information.

-• Some files have not passed the integrity check.
+There are some errors regarding your setup. • Some files have not passed the integrity check.
 Further information on how to resolve this issue can be found in the documentation.
-(List of invalid files... / Rescan...)
+(List of invalid files..., / Rescan...)